35mpded/GarudaLinux-FDE_and_TPM-Guide/README.md

 * TPM chip enabled in UEFI settings

 ***Notes:***
-* *It should work on Arch Linux with some minor changes but I haven't tested it.*
+* *It should work on Arch Linux with some minor changes, but I haven't tested it.*
 * *Custom partition layout should also work, but you'll have to adjust the crypttab and TPM bindings accordingly.*
 * *If you are stuck on the loading screen press ESC.*